okwolf/hyperapp-fx/api.md

 <a name="module_fx.exports.WriteToStorage"></a>

 ### fx.exports.WriteToStorage(props)
 Describes an effect that will write a key value pair to Storage.
-By default the item is written to `sessionStorage`, to write to `localStorage` set the `storage` prop to `local`.
-Values can be saved as json by specifying `json` as true.
+By default the item is written to `localStorage`, to write to `sessionStorage` set the `storage` prop to `session`.
+Values are saved in JSON, unless a custom converter is provided.

 **Kind**: static method of [<code>fx</code>](#module_fx)